canro91/canro91.github.io/_posts/2020-09-23-TheSlowRoomSearch.md

 }
 ```

-To find any bottlenecks, I wrapped some parts of the code using the `Stopwatch` class.
-The `Stopwatch` measures the elapsed time of a method.
-For more details, see [the Stopwatch documentation](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.stopwatch?view=netcore-3.1).
+To find any bottlenecks, I wrapped some parts of the code using the `Stopwatch` class and log the elapsed time of them.

-On one hand, the log with the execution times before any change looked like this:
+These are the log messages with the execution times before any change looked like this:

 ```
 GetHotelTimeZoneAsync: 486ms